Elections in China: Legislation

-Criticism
+Analysis

 The performed elections in China do not meet free and fair election criteria such as ballot access and political media access.
 Freedom of political speech and freedom of political assembly are all severely restricted by the government.
 The general Chinese public has virtually no say on how the top leaders of the country are elected.
 Censorship in China is widespread and political dissent is harshly punished in the country.